About

 .

-Pictures displayed on this web site have been taken with different cameras and housings but since 2018 I mostly used a Nikon D850 in a Nauticam housing.
+Pictures displayed on this web site have been taken with different cameras and housings.
+I have predominantly used Nikon cameras with my favourite being a Nikon D850 in a Nauticam housing.

 .